Shiv9010/Lia_Plus_AI-Chatbot/README.md

 ________________________________________
 If the  user says Yes:
 7. Bot:
-Hostel: 24/7 electricity & water, CCTV security, on-site warden
+Hostel: 24/7 electricity & water, CCTV security, on-site warden availability
 Training: real patient interaction and clinical practice included
 ________________________________________
 8. Bot:
-“Our college is in Delhi.
+“Our college is located in Delhi.
 Would you like to know about the location?”
 ________________________________________
 If the  user says Yes:
 9. Bot:
 “It’s in a well-connected area, with easy access to hospitals and public transport.”
 ________________________________________
 10. Bot:
-“The course is recognized by the Indian Nursing Council (INC).
+“This course is recognized by the Indian Nursing Council (INC).
 Want to know why that matters?”
 ________________________________________
 If the  user says Yes:
 11. Bot: